Grant call: International mobility and cooperation

 UiO:Energy offers financial support for shorter visits abroad for master’s and PhD students as well as researchers within the field of energy.
-We also support visits from international reserachers/students to UiO.
+We also support visits from international researchers/students to UiO.

 Designed to address the complex transition towards secure and sustainable energy systems, UiO:Energy aims to strengthen and support energy (and energy related) research at the university.